 Students also developed a service learning project, enabling them to share what they had learned at school Community Days, to other schools in their district, and by presenting to their school board.
 These place-based experiences allow students to better understand the importance of science in their daily lives.

 This year both the educator professional development and several of the hands-on student experiences took place in partnership with the Regional Science Consortium at the Tom Ridge Environmental Center.
 This collaboration between researchers and educators is an important goal of the Center for Great Lakes Literacy, a partnership between the Great Lakes Sea Grant educators and the U.S. Environmental Protection Agency.
-The project will continue through 2020.

 Great Lakes Awareness Day 2017

 Pennsylvania Sea Grant and the Center for Great Lakes Literacy (CGLL) hosted Great Lakes Awareness Day on May 1, 2017 at the Tom Ridge Environmental Center in Erie, PA.
 The event gave 160 Erie middle and high school students the opportunity to share projects they had researched and implemented during the school year.

 The Center for Great Lakes Literacy is a collaborative effort led by Sea Grant educators throughout the Great Lakes watershed, with the goal of fostering informed and responsible decisions that advance basin-wide stewardship.

 Great Lakes Awareness Day 2017 participants included students from Fairview High School, Fort LeBoeuf High School, Iroquois Elementary, Our Lady’s Christian School, Perseus House Maritime Center, Chautauqua Lake Community School, Collegiate Academy and Penn State Behrend.

 In addition to the students, 154 visitors toured the student posters and displays.
 Read on for photos and links to displays and posters

 Quotes from Iroquois Elementary students: